level-3/SFND-Project3/README.md

 *Implement the method "matchBoundingBoxes", which takes as input both the previous and the current data frames and provides as output the ids of the matched regions of interest (i.e. the boxID property).
 Matches must be the ones with the highest number of keypoint correspondences.*

+Constructed an outer loop over the matched keypoints, then found which keypoints were contained in the previous and current frame, then stored these in a multimap.
+The matched keypoints were then counted to find the highest frequency (mode), then stored the current and previous bounding box in a multimap.

 ```cpp
 void matchBoundingBoxes(std::vector<cv::DMatch> &matches, std::map<int, int> &bbBestMatches, DataFrame &prevFrame, DataFrame &currFrame)